Proof of Business (PoB)

 Disputes, anomalies, and flags reduce the score.

 Phase 1 focuses on evidence quality and ledger integrity.
-Token settlement and governance extensions arrive in Phase 2.
+Token settlement, if approved at all, is deferred to Phase 3 (M24+) and remains compliance-gated.

 Attribution matters